ecmwf-projects/cads-messages/contents/derived/2025-02-12-known-issues-derived-daily-statitistics.md

 live: true
 ---

-Requests for non-consecutive date ranges for non-UTC time-zones may contain undersampled data points for the dates before and after the gap in the date range.
+Requests for non-consecutive date ranges combined with non-UTC time-zones may contain undersampled data points for the dates before and after the gap in the date range.
 See known-issues table on documentation tab for more details.